VictorDrijkoningen/trifo-robotics-rev-eng/Getting_a_shell_on_max.md

-# Getting a shell on the Trifo Max (do this on your own risk!)
+# Getting a shell on the Trifo Max (do this on your own risk!) (work needed!)

+- Follow the disassembly guide

-- Connect to the CPU UART pins on the board. (baudrate 1500000 or 115200)
+- Connect to the CPU UART pins on the board (marked in picture). (baudrate 1500000 or 115200)

-- Check output is good
+- Check output is good.
+You should see a whole lot of debug text

 - Create an !RSA! ssh key.